 Figuring out how to work out your period cycle is super easy once you learn how!

 How do you work out your period cycle?

-The first step is to work out your menstrual cycle and how many days it lasts on average.
+The most important thing is to work out your menstrual cycle and how many days it lasts on average.
 (It’s totally normal for your cycle to be a day or two shorter or longer from month to month.
 That’s why we’re talking average cycle to get an estimated start date for your next period.)

 However, generally speaking, you’ll start your period every 28 days.
 It’s totally okay if you get yours a little sooner or later than that each month.
 Anywhere between 21 to 35 days is normal.

 Knowing how to work out your period will help you prepare for your period with confidence.
 Here’s what to do.
-A few days before your period, wear ALWAYS Dailies panty liners for extra protection and assurance that you won’t be caught off guard by your period.
+A few days before your period, wear Always Dailies pantyliners for extra protection and assurance that you won’t be caught off guard when your period starts.
 (Staining your knickers is never fun!)

 How do you work out your menstrual cycle?